DDoS-Guard: Parler

 DDoS-Guard was as of January 2021 providing denial-of-service attack protection services to Parler, an American alt-tech social network which was deplatformed by Amazon Web Services and other Internet service providers after the 2021 United States Capitol attack.
 Wired noted that Parler's choice to use a Russian company for DDoS protection "could expose its users to Russian surveillance if the site someday does relaunch in full with DDoS-Guard" because of the Russian government's projects to isolate the country's internet.
 In January 2021, the United States House Committee on Oversight and Reform began an investigation into Parler in which they asked Parler for, among other things, information about agreements, documents, and communications with Russian entities.
 In the letter to Parler requesting this information, committee chair Carolyn Maloney described DDoS-Guard as a company "which has ties to the Russian government and counts the Russian Ministry of Defense as one of its clients".

 Kiwi Farms

-DDoS-Guard briefly provided denial-of-service attack protection to online stalking and harassment forum Kiwi Farms after Cloudflare canceled services to the site on 3 September 2022.
+DDoS-Guard briefly provided denial-of-service attack protection to online forum Kiwi Farms after Cloudflare cancelled services to the site on 3 September 2022.
 On 5 September 2022, DDoS-Guard dropped them as a client, writing that they had followed a policy of "net neutrality" for years; "however, there are things that are unacceptable for us under any circumstances".
 They wrote that after receiving multiple complaints, they "analyzed the content of the site" and decided to end service.